foxfoot/expressJSDemo/README.md

 Including the generated code from: npm install express-generator -g

-Using pug as template to dynamically render data to table.
+Using pug as template to dynamically render data to show in table.